rkluger68/cpycourse/docs/index.md

 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!
 ```

+It's probably best to start with the [tutorial](training/tutorial.md).